 Harry: Maybe he left, because he missed out on the Defence Against the Dark Arts job again!

 Ron: Or he might have been sacked!
 I mean, everyone hates him—

 Snape: (from behind them) Or maybe he's waiting to hear why you two didn't arrive on the school train.

 - A much less amusing incident happens in the first book, where Ron is complaining about what a "nightmare" Hermione is while she's right behind him.
 Being an insecure preteen girl, she runs off to cry in the bathroom for hours.

-- Later invoked when Hermione makes Malfoy think Moody, who Malfoy is terrified of, is right behind him.
+- Later invoked in the fourth book when Hermione makes Malfoy think Moody, who Malfoy is terrified of, is right behind him.

 - In Homesick: My Own Story Jean Fritz describes an incident where a Communist agitator made a speech in front of the YMCA where her father was director.
 Her father slipped behind the agitator and winked at the crowd until he finally figured out what everyone was laughing about.

 - In the Kate Daniels novel Magic Strikes by Ilona Andrews, a third party innocently asks Kate how Curran's attempts at romance with her are going.
 She spits over her shoulder to ward away evil, insults him, and says that what he really wants is a "Can I" girl.
 "Can I kiss your ass, your Majesty?"
 When Kate realizes the others aren't laughing, she says, "And he's right behind me, isn't he?"
 Curran sits down and tells Kate that she may, indeed, kiss his ass.